TERMS AND CONDITIONS OF SALE (applicable from 14 June 2021 until further notice)

 20.1.4 any loss of revenues;

-20.1.5 loss of business, or increased cost of doing or retaining business, or contracts, or loss of business opportunity;
+20.1.5 loss of business, or increased cost of doing or retaining business, or loss of contracts, or loss of business opportunity;

 20.1.6 loss of anticipated savings;